andr-ew/nest_/README.md

 # Studies

-the various types and interface buidling blocks of nestworld are split up into a growing collection files or `modules`. at the very least, the `core` and `norns` modules are required for use with norns. click the links to read on !

 - [`nests and controls`](./study/core.md)

 # Docs

+## Modules

+the various types and interface buidling blocks of nestworld are split up into a growing collection files or `modules`. at the very least, the `core` and `norns` modules are required for use with norns. click the links to read on !

 - [`nest_/core`](./doc/core.md)
 - [`nest_/norns`](./doc/norns.md)